GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 ## Overview

-The Gluu Server bundles the Passport authentication middleware to enable inbound identity for SAML, OAuth, and OpenID Connect (all of which can be referred to as "inbound identity").
-Passport normalizes the process of supporting user authentication at external identity providers and user registration in your Gluu Server.
+The Gluu Server bundles the [Passport.js authentication middleware](https://passportjs.org) project to enable "inbound identity" from external SAML, OAuth, and OpenID Connect providers.
+With inbound identity, users can be sent to external identity providers (where they presumably already have user accounts) for authentication and dynamic registration.

-Passport consists of a Node.js application and a couple of oxAuth custom interception scripts and custom pages, which together coordinate the flows required for an inbound identity solution.
+Passport consists of a Node.js application and a couple of custom interception scripts and pages for oxAuth, which together coordinate the flows and interfaces required to achieve inbound identity with a range of external providers.

+!!!
+Note
-Starting with Gluu Server CE 4.0, all configuration for the inbound identity environment takes place in the oxTrust admin UI.
+    From Gluu Server CE 4.0 onwards, all inbound identity configurations can be made in the oxTrust admin UI.

 ## Passport setup